CONSULTANT PLASTIC SURGEON

 DERMAL FILLERS

-Dermal fillers are a type of minimally invasive aesthetic medicine used to add volume, alter the contours of the face, and fill in wrinkles.
-Common areas to inject fillers are in the face, neck, and hands, resulting in a fuller, smoother, and more youthful appearance.
-Dermal fillers can be very helpful in those with early signs of ageing, or as a value-added part of facial rejuvenation surgery and are among the most popular aesthetic procedures because they carry immediate results, very few risks, and little recovery time.
+Dermal fillers are minimally invasive aesthetic treatments used to add volume, alter facial contours, and fill wrinkles.
+Common areas for filler injections include the face, neck, and hands, resulting in a fuller, smoother, and more youthful appearance.
+Dermal fillers can be very helpful for those with early signs of ageing, as a value-added part of facial rejuvenation surgery, and are among the most popular aesthetic procedures because they deliver immediate results, carry very few risks, and require little recovery time.

 As we age, our faces naturally lose subcutaneous fat.
 The facial muscles are then working closer to the skin surface, so smile lines and crow's feet become more apparent.
 The facial skin also stretches a bit, adding to this loss of facial volume.
 Other factors that affect the facial skin include sun exposure, heredity, and lifestyle.